The Hamiltonian formulation of General Relativity: myths and reality: Introduction

-The Dirac conjecture \cite{Diracbook}, that knowing all the first-class constraints is sufficient to deduce the gauge transformations, was made only after the appearance of \cite{Pirani, Dirac, ADM}\ and became a well defined procedure only later \cite{Castref1, Castref2}.
-The application of such a procedure to field theories was considered for the first time by Castellani \cite{Castellani} (for alternative approaches see \cite{HTZ, Novel, Novel-1}).
+The Dirac conjecture \cite{Diracbook}, that knowing all the first-class constraints is sufficient to derive the gauge transformations, was made only after the appearance of \cite{Pirani, Dirac, ADM}\ and\textit{ }became a well defined procedure only later \cite{Castref1, Castref2}.
+In the most general form (with chains of constraints of any length) and with application to field theories this procedure was considered for the first time by Castellani \cite{Castellani} (for alternative approaches see \cite{HTZ, Novel, Novel-1}; problems or, at least, limitations of these approaches are discussed in \cite{KKaffinemetric}).
 Deriving the gauge invariance of GR from the complete set of the first-class constraints should also be viewed as a crucial consistency condition that must be met by any Hamiltonian formulation of the theory; yet, this requirement did not attract much attention and it is not discussed in textbooks on GR, where a Hamiltonian formulation is presented (e.g. \cite{Gravitation, Waldbook}).
-In books on constraint dynamics \cite{Kurt, Gitmanbook, HTbook}, even if such a procedure is discussed \cite{HTbook}, it is not applied to the Hamiltonian formulation of GR.
+In books on constraint dynamics \cite{Kurt, Gitmanbook, HTbook, RRbook}, even if such a procedure is discussed \cite{HTbook, RRbook}, it is not applied to the Hamiltonian formulation of GR.
 Recently this question was again brought to light by Mukherjee and Saha \cite{Saha} who applied the method of \cite{Novel} to the ADM Hamiltonian with the sole emphasis on presenting the method of deriving the gauge invariance, not on the results themselves.
 In \cite{Saha} there appears a first complete derivation of the gauge transformations from the constraint structure of the ADM Hamiltonian.
 The expected transformation of the metric tensor is \cite{Landau}